ikolomiets/protokol/README.md

 INT(::i) { if (it < 0) throw IllegalArgumentException("value can't be negative") }
 LONG(::l) { if (it > 10_000_000_000) throw IllegalArgumentException("value can't be greater than 10 Billions") }
 ```

+<a name="float-double"></a>
+### FLOAT, DOUBLE

+Since version 1.0.2 **Protokol** supports `Float` and `Double` types.
+`Float` number is serialized as `Int` (according to the IEEE 754 floating-point "single format" bit layout), while
+`Double` number is serialized as `Long` (according to the IEEE 754 floating-point "double format" bit layout).

+**Note** that on JS platform `Float` numbers may be represented differently.
+This is because in Kotlin/JS Float range is wider than "single format" bit layout can represent.
+See <https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/to-bits.html> for more details.

 <a name="enum8-and-enum16"></a>
 ### ENUM8 and ENUM16